sashakoshka/hnbs/README.md

 one of these functions is a valid, standalone HNBS object, and can be transmitted or stored as-is.

+They also all have a member function called `test` that takes in a reference HNBS object, and checks to see if the structure defined in the reference is present within itself.
+This makes checking to see if data that is required is present.

 #### `new List([data])`

 - `data` `<Array>` An array containing all child tags.